Mondmeteorite

 Physische Merkmale: Ein kompletter und stark regmaglyptischer Mondmeteorit von 801,432g, der mit (einigen Überresten) einer dunklen Schmelzkruste bedeckt war, wurde von einem anonymen Finder 1999 in der Dar Al Gani Region gefunden.

-Petrographie: kataklastische feldspatische (Plagioklas) feinkörnige kristalline Schmelzbrekzie.
+Petrographie: kataklastische feldspatische (Plagioklas) feinkörnige kristalline Schmelzbreckzie.
 Glaslinien und Spherulen - .

 Mittlerer Verwitterungsgrad.